rdammkoehler/MusicMerge/README.md

 * If the file ends with white-space folowed by a number, dot, and music file extension, check to see if the same file exists without the number (asong 1.mp3 and asong.mp3).
 If the file without the number exists, don't copy this file.

 * Does not follow symlinks

+* accepts a `--debug` flag on the command line to produce detailed (and copious) output.
+The `--debug` flag can be placed anywhere on the command line.